Hannibal Buress Arrested for Disorderly Intoxication in Miami

 According to video footage online, the star was captured questioning the police officers while standing up against a cop car, asking why he was being detained.

-According to TMZ, the arresting officer claimed in the arrest affidavit that the star's eyes were bloodshot and his breath smelled of alcohol.
-The officer also reportedly claimed that Buress had approached him and asked him to call an Uber, which the officer said he refused.
-The actor allegedly became "angry" and "belligerent," per TMZ's account of the police report, which E! has not seen.
+According to the arrest affidavit obtained by E!
+News, the arresting officer claimed he was working during Art Basel when the star allegedly approached him with bloodshot eyes and the smell of alcohol on his breath.
+The officer also claimed that Buress had asked him to call an Uber, which the officer said he could not do.
+The actor allegedly became "angry" and "belligerent," per the affidavit.

-Buress allegedly went into a bar, which the officer asked him to leave because he was drunk.
-According to the report, the officer reportedly claimed he asked the actor to leave multiple times before making the arrest.
+Buress allegedly went into a "venue," which the officer asked him to leave because he was allegedly drunk.
+According to the report, the officer claimed Buress yelled profanities and a crowd began to form.
+The officer said he asked Buress to leave five times before making the arrest.

 E!
 News has reached out to Buress' camp for additional comment.